JerryMa90/jerry_web/content/home/experience.md

   Projects:

    1. Benchmarking of differential privacy (DP) algorithms:
-     - Created an interface-based DP benchmarking framework in collaboration with Harvard University to be ingested in OpenDP Core library.
+   * Created an interface-based DP benchmarking framework in collaboration with Harvard University to be ingested in OpenDP Core library.
-     - Built a set of of DP visualization capabilities for the framework containing rich Python based graphs and animations to showcase and compare certain algorithms` performance.
+   * Built a set of of DP visualization capabilities for the framework containing rich Python based graphs and animations to showcase and compare certain algorithms' performance.
-     - Made a notebook of sample code that researchers can use as a template for their own DP algorithms.
+   * Made a notebook of sample code that researchers can use as a template for their own DP algorithms.

    2. Hackathon Projects:
-     - Python Programming Puzzles:
+   * Python Programming Puzzles:
      Brainstormed more than 100 puzzles together with 35 `hackers` and tried to solve each other's.
      Followed up on a trained an Abstract Syntax Tree (AST) deep learning model to teach a PC to solve puzzles automatically.
-     - Metabolomics AI driven Research Service (MARS):
+   * Metabolomics AI driven Research Service (MARS):
-       Collaborated with Microsoft Research experts and Professor Thomas O`Connell and tapped into four public data sources and built a brand new AI driven NLP system to dramatically improve the correlations of 30+ million research papers focusing on around 100K metabolites and their usefulness in treating both COVID-19 and different types of cancer.
+     Collaborated with Microsoft Research experts and Professor Thomas O'Connell and tapped into four public data sources and built a brand new AI driven NLP system to dramatically improve the correlations of 30+ million research papers focusing on around 100K metabolites and their usefulness in treating both COVID-19 and different types of cancer.

   Paper accepted:

    Title: Distributed Differentially Private Mutual Information Ranking and Its Applications
    Coauthors: Ankit Srivastava, Samira Pouyanfar, Joshua Allen, Ken Johnston
   """

 [[experience]]